CP1404/Practicals/prac_02/README.md

     try:
         result = int(input("Enter a valid integer: "))
         # TODO: this line
-        pass
     except:  # TODO - add the exception you want to catch after except print("Please enter a valid integer.") print("Valid result is:", result)
 ```

-Remove `pass` when you're finished.
-It's only there to prevent a syntax error.

 Note: PyCharm will probably give you a warning that `result` "may be undefined".
 This is safe to ignore.
 It's not a PEP8 formatting warning, it's PyCharm thinking that you might somehow exit the loop before defining `result`.